Skip to main content

 • Takes screenshots at different viewport sizes

-• Saves screenshots to documentation/static/img/
+• Saves screenshots to documentation/static/assets/ (English) or documentation/i18n/{locale}/docusaurus-plugin-content-docs/current/assets (other locales)

 Requirements: